← Back to Blog

 Fertilizers (DAP, KCl, Urea, compound blends) supply the actual N-P-K and micronutrients that the plant consumes for growth and production.

 Applying fertilizer to acidic, high-aluminum soil is like pouring water into a bucket with holes.
 The amendment fixes the bucket; the fertilizer fills it.
+I explain this to every new agronomist who joins our team, because getting this wrong means wasting money on fertilizer that the plant can never absorb.

 Our Approach

-Across 71 plots with nutrient tracking, we build per-plot fertilization plans that consider current soil conditions, crop phenological stage, and production targets.
+We build per-plot fertilization plans that consider current soil conditions, crop phenological stage, and production targets.
 We track every fertilizer application -- product, quantity, date, plot -- and compare actual nutrient delivery against CENICAFE benchmarks to identify gaps before they show up as yield losses or cup quality declines.

 ---